How natural hydrogen, hiding deep in the Earth, could serve as a new energy sourcePromise Longe, University of Kansas

 The western US is in a snow drought, and storms have been making it worseAlejandro N. Flores, Boise State University

-West Coast levee failures show growing risks from America’s aging flood defensesFarshid Vahedifard, Tufts University
+West Coast levee failures show the rising risks from America’s aging flood defensesFarshid Vahedifard, Tufts University

 What is an atmospheric river?
 A hydrologist explains the good and bad of these storms and how they’re changingQian Cao, University of California, San Diego